 Funding for training to teach chemistry

-If you train to teach chemistry, you could be eligible for a tax-free training bursary or prestigious scholarship of up to £25,000 – or even earn a salary while you train.
+If you train to teach chemistry, you could be eligible for a tax-free training bursary or a prestigious scholarship.
+There are three types of funding available if you’re on a non-salaried teacher training course.
+Depending on your circumstances, you could receive all three.
+Alternatively, you could choose to earn a salary while you train.

 Earn a salary while you train

-Alternatively, you could earn a salary with School Direct (salaried) or Teach First.
+Alternatively, you could earn a salary with School Direct (salaried), Postgraduate Teaching Apprenticeships or Teach First.

 09 March 2021 - 17:00